wix-incubator/react-native-crash-course/docs/App.Remx.md

 <img src="https://github.com/wix-playground/wix-mobile-crash-course/blob/master/assets/remx-logger.png" align="center">

-Adding the logger, we can see the **full data flow** that we currently have in our app:
+Adding the logger will allow you to see the **full data flow** that we currently have in our app:
 `mapStateToProps` with 0 posts > `PostsList` gets rendered > `setPosts` setters is called setting the posts from the server > `mapStateToProps` with the new posts > `PostsList` gets rendered again.

 That’s it, our Remx store and our own server are set, so we can continue working on our app logic (adding and deleting posts).

 # We are almost done
-We'll now add the remaining actions, starting with 'addPost'.
+We'll now add the remaining actions, starting with `addPost`.

 ## 10. Add a Post